 A static sling procedure is performed under general anesthetic, and it often requires about three hours to complete.
 During the procedure, Dr. Azizzadeh first removes fascia lata under the skin of a patient’s thigh.
 Dr. Azizzadeh next makes an incision in front of a patient’s ear and creates a pocket under the cheek’s skin.
 Then, Dr. Azizzadeh stitches the fascia lata into the proper position around the patient’s mouth.
 He finally stitches the incisions and places a headband around a patient’s face to limit swelling.

-What to Expect During the Static Sling for Facial Paralysis Recovery Process
+What to Expect During the Static Sling Recovery Process

 A static sling patient may experience minor pain and discomfort immediately after the surgery.
 Swelling in the cheek may occur, but this issue usually disappears on its own within about two weeks of surgery.